-Save time by abstracting frequently used patches, building a library of reusable patches, and sharing it with your team.
+Save time by abstracting frequently used patches and layers, building a library of reusable components and sharing them with your team.

-Group patches to reduce clutter and encapsulate a group of patches that perform a function.
+Create components to reduce clutter and encapsulate a group of patches that perform a function.
 Similar to creating functions in programming.
-To group multiple patches into one, select them and choose Patch > Group Patches ⌘G. Layer property patches cannot be grouped into a patch group - to build patch groups with layers, use components.
+To group multiple patches into one component, select them and choose Component > Create Component ⌃⌘G. Layer property patches cannot be grouped into a patch component - to build patch groups with layers, use layer components.

-To enter a patch group, double-click it or press ⌘↓.
-To leave it and go back, press ⌘↑.
-Menu items for entering and leaving a patch group are Patch > Enter Patch Group and Patch > Leave Patch Group.
+To enter a patch group, double-click it or press ⌥↓.
+To leave it and go back, press ⌥↑.
+Menu items for entering and leaving a patch group are Component > Enter Component and Component > Exit Component.

-To add, edit, re-order or remove the individual inputs and outputs, select the patch group and choose Patch > Patch Info ⌘I to bring up the Patch Info popover.
-The Port Setup tab allows you to change the port type and the default, maximum and minimum values of your port.
+To add, edit, re-order or remove the individual inputs and outputs, select the patch group and choose Patch > Patch Info ⇧⌘I to bring up the Patch Info popover.
+The Port Setup tab allows you to change the port type and other properties like default, maximum and minimum values.

-To publish inputs or outputs from inside a patch group, select a port and choose Patch > Publish Port P. This will add a purple or blue patch that represents an input or output on the patch group.
+To publish inputs or outputs from inside a patch component, select a port and choose Patch > Publish Port ⌥P. This will add a purple or blue patch that represents an input or output on the patch group.

-If you have a patch group or a component that you use over and over, it may make sense to add it to your patch library.
-Select the patch group or component and choose Patch > Add to User Patch Library ⌘⌥C. Reveal the patch library folder by choosing Patch > Show Patch Folder.
+If you have a patch component that you use over and over, it may make sense to add it to your patch library.
+Select the patch component and choose Component > Add to User Library ⌘⌥L. Reveal the patch library folder by choosing Component > Show Patch Folder.

-Once a patch group or component is in your library, you will be able to add it the same way as you add other patches and layers next time you start or open a document.
+Once a component is in your library, you will be able to add it the same way as you add other patches and layers next time you start or open a document.
 To make it available in your current document, close and re-open it.

-To make changes or add functionality to a patch group or component in your library, insert the patch or component to your document, make your changes and choose Patch > Add to User Patch Library again.
+To make changes or add functionality to a component in your library, insert the patch or layer component to your document, make your changes and choose Component > Add to User Library again.
 Close and re-open any documents using this patch group or component, and Origami Studio will prompt you to upgrade the patches to the new version.

 Make one-off changes to any patch or component by unlinking it from the library.
-Select the patch or component and choose Patch > Unlink from Patch Library ..
+Select the patch or layer component and choose Component > Unlink Component from Library.